rayalan/binary-adages/content/frictionless-change-part-1.md

 # Software-as-a-service and vendor lock-in

 Every business wants recurring customers.
-But this creates some weird incentives -- if I invent a lightbulb that never burns out, how many of them can I sell?
+But this creates some weird incentives -- if I invent a light bulb that never burns out, how many of them can I sell?

 Maybe 5 per person?
 Maybe more if I can identify an industrial use for them?
 But ultimately, the longevity of my lightbulb will cap how many of them I can sell.
-And so it's far more profitable for my lightbulb to last longer than my competitors' bulbs...but not forever.
+And so it's far more profitable for my light bulb to last longer than my competitors' bulbs...but not forever.

 In many cases, software has hit a similar point.
-How much better can a document writing be?
+How much better can document writing be?
 How much better can presentation software be?
 How much better can home budgeting software be?
 The reality is that in most cases, the incremental improvements just don't justify the upgrade price.

 And so many companies, being run by sensible people, have moved to software-as-a-service.
-And since these companies are interested in loosing customers, they're motivated in making it hard to leave.
-Not so hard that companies won't sign-up.
+And since these companies aren't interested in losing customers, they're motivated to make it hard to leave, but not so hard that customers won't sign up.
 Sometimes it is forcing people to call rather than being able to cancel a service online.
 Sometimes it is Apple's walled garden.
 Sometimes it is the friction of adapting one's internal systems.

 Whatever the case, it creates friction to change.

-For example, suppose that my company is currently using GitHub and someone discovers that we will shift software three times as fast if do reviews after code is merged.
+For example, suppose that my company is currently using GitHub and someone discovers that we will ship software three times as fast if do reviews after code is merged.
 How quickly can we roll out that change?

 Not very fast.
 GitHub's offering is fundamentally rooted in the assumption that pull requests and reviews happen prior to merging.
 So I basically have three options: